 4. Snap a Photo of the Father Marquette Shrine

-Father Jacques Marquette was a priest and explorer from the 1600s who brought French culture to indigenous groups in North America.
+Fun Michigan fact, Father Jacques Marquette was a priest and explorer from the 1600s and founded Michigan’s first European settlement.
 He lived in several areas in present-day Michigan and visited various native groups.
-Sadly, he embarked upon his final mission at the age of 38 and died in Ludington while on his way home by canoe.
+Sadly, he embarked upon his final mission at age 38 and died in Ludington while on his way home by canoe.

 Although his remains were later moved to his hometown, a lakeside memorial marked Marquette’s place in 1675.
-The bright white cross is illuminated at night time, presenting a comforting sight to followers of the Christian faith.
+The bright white cross is illuminated at night, presenting a comforting sight to followers of the Christian faith.

 5. Pitch and Putt around Local Landmarks at Jaycees Mini Golf

-A cool, family-friendly attraction, Jaycees Mini Golf has 18 holes based around models of Ludington’s landmarks.
+Jaycees Mini Golf is a cool, family-friendly attraction with 18 holes based around models of Ludington’s landmarks.
 Open over the summer months.
 It’s popular with both visitors and locals.